The interview was conducted in February 2021 and has been edited for brevity and clarity.

 – After the selection they cut our hair and dressed us in blue-striped prison clothes.
 We were all tattooed with a number.
 Mine was 9132.
 We were placed in barracks where we slept five people in each triple bunk bed, without any mattresses or blankets.
 Me, my sister and three friends from back home shared the bunk on top, closest to the ceiling.
 Water leaked through the roof when it was raining.

 Did you talk to each other about what you thought would happen to you?

 – No, we didn’t.
 The only thing we wanted was to survive, but we had no idea what to expect.
 We saw friends dying around us and in the end we didn’t have any human emotions left.
 Our only wish was to move on and live.
 I remember longing for that.
-I was just 17 years old.
-I hadn’t had time to live yet.
+I was just 17 years old and I hadn’t had time to live yet.

 What is your strongest memory from the time in captivity?

 – At one point we were asked by an SS woman if we wanted to work, and we did.
 We didn’t know what it would be, but it turned out that our task was to transport our dead friends and fellow prisoners to the crematorium.
 I will never forget it.
 But I did the task.
 We did it over and over again when they commanded us.
 It was so incredibly inhumane that eventually we were completely apathetic.
 To this day I don’t understand how I could manage it.